Skip to content

 How do I stop motion sickness once it starts?

 Face forward, look ahead or out the window, and avoid using your phone or reading during the ride.
 Keeping your head stable and choosing a seat where you can anticipate movement helps significantly.
-Sound therapy via the Dizzout app stops symptoms in under 90 seconds without medication.
+Sound therapy via the Dizzout app stops symptoms in about 90 seconds without medication.

 All motion sickness guides